-TOEFL/IELTS.
 TOEFL or IELTS scores are required of all non-native English speaking applicants.

-Applicants who hold an undergraduate or advanced degree, or will not have earned such a degree prior to enrolling at CGU, from an institution in the US or in countries where English is the sole official language of instruction (see above).
+Applicants who hold an undergraduate or advanced degree, or will have earned such a degree prior to enrolling at CGU, from an institution in the US or in countries where English is the sole official language of instruction (see above).

 TOEFL or IELTS scores must be sent to CGU directly by the testing agency.
 Self-reported scores are not accepted.
 Scores older than two years are also not accepted.
 CGU’s school code for the TOEFL exam is 4053.